-There has been an increase in domestic violence — both physical and emotional — since the onset of the pandemic.
+There's been an increase in both physical and emotional abuse since the onset of the pandemic.

 In a report by Women’s Aid UK, 61% of women living with their abuser said the abuse had escalated during lockdown.
 And the Respect Men’s Advice Line report that calls and emails from men experiencing domestic abuse have more than doubled.